-Comprehensiveness - to what extent are the major elements of the group design described?

-Theoretical Integration - Is rationale for the group explained and is the proposed design supported by related references?
-Related references include references which focus on the population, group context and problem/issue addressed by the proposed group supplemented by relevant course readings and handouts.
-Clarity - how clearly are the major elements of the group design presented?
-Use of Group work - to what extent is the task group utilized in the presentation?
-Authenticity - the extent to which the class has an understanding of the roles, identities, needs, and experiences, strengths and challenges that workers and members bring to this group.
-Additional criteria - see rubric below Task Group Analysis This assignment asks each student to identify the dynamics as they were played out over the life of their task group and critique how these dynamics affected the accomplishment of the assigned task - namely the planning of the learning activities, presentation and simulation by the group.
+- Comprehensiveness to what extent are the major elements of the group design described? - Theoretical Integration Is rationale for the group explained and is the proposed design supported by related references?
+Related references include references which focus on the population, group context and problem/issue addressed by the proposed group supplemented by relevant course readings and handouts. - Clarity how clearly are the major elements of the group design presented? - Use of Group work to what extent is the task group utilized in the presentation?

+- Authenticity the extent to which the class understands the roles, identities, needs, and experiences, strengths and challenges that workers and members bring to this group. - Additional criteria see rubric on the SOWK 395 D2L site

+2) Group Simulation

+Each group will design and role-play one meeting of their proposed interventive group at a specified stage of development.
+Group A will present a beginning group session, Group B will present middle group session and Group C will present an ending session.
+Though there is a wide range of potential social work groups to simulate, each group simulation must allow for extensive interaction between participants.
+Depending upon the size of their task group, task group members will choose one or two group members who will serve as workers for their simulations.
+Other group members should choose an identity and role to be acted out during the simulation.
+Each simulation will be between 45 to 60 minutes in duration.
+Thus, each task group will be responsible for a presentation and a simulation totaling no more than 90 minutes in duration.

+Assignment 3: Task Group Analysis (30%) - Due April 18, 2021, via SOWK 395 D2L Dropbox by 11:59 p.m.

+Aligned Course Learning Objectives: 1, 2, 5 & 6

+Assignment Description:

+This assignment asks each student to identify the dynamics as they were played out over the life of their task group and critique how these dynamics affected the accomplishment of the assigned task - namely the planning of the learning activities, presentation, and simulation by the group.
 Students are strongly encouraged to work on this assignment throughout the course.
 Reflecting on each planning group session may be helpful in terms of the final analysis.
+Below are some of the dynamics which should be addressed in the analysis and some questions that may be explored relating to each dynamic:

+- Member relationships & interaction patterns

+- Member roles and leadership

+- Group norms

-Below are some of the dynamics which should be addressed in the analysis and some questions that may be explored relating to each dynamic: • Member relationships & interaction patterns • Member roles and leadership • Group norms • Group decision-making and use of differences • Expression and resolution of conflicts Questions to ponder: • How did the dynamics contribute to the development of an empowering group process? • How do you think the dynamics influenced the group product/presentation? • What emerged as the strengths, obstacles, and challenges for your group? • If you encountered some of these obstacles or challenges in future as a group worker, how would you deal with them in a way that would enhance the functioning and effectiveness of your group?
+- Group decision-making and use of differences

+- Expression and resolution of conflicts

+Questions to ponder:

+- How did the dynamics contribute to the development of an empowering group process? - How do you think the dynamics influenced the group product/presentation? - What emerged as the strengths, obstacles, and challenges for your group? - If you encountered some of these obstacles or challenges in future as a group worker, how would you deal with them in a way that would enhance the functioning and effectiveness of your group?

 This assignment should not exceed 1500 words.

-April 20, 2020 (11:59 pm) via Dropbox 30% 1,2,5,6
+Assessment Criteria: